Swirrl/envdatapoc-report/report.md

 * When someone looks up a URI, provide useful information, using the standards
 * Include links to other URIs. so that they can discover more things.

+exploiting the web, identifiers - for entities of interest and for properties/classes/concepts to describe the structure and meaning of data

+global identifiers that make use of the mechanisms of the web to look up information about them - and so let one piece of data easily link to another

+this supports integration of data from different sources by making connections between them

+the process of standardisation still needs different people to agree on ways of identifying and describing their data, but this provides a mechanism for the connections

 ## Solution overview

 ## Components

+* data sources
+* data import processes
+* database
+* user interface
+* APIs
+* visualisation application

 ## Application layer (other apps)